 Some people experience suicidal thoughts for longer periods, and may not be able to work out what the reason is for them feeling that way.
 A lot of people experiencing these thoughts may be suffering from a mental health condition.

-If you are feel that you may be suffering with depression, you should speak to someone you trust as soon as possible so that you can get the support you need.
+If you are feel you may be suffering with depression, you should speak to someone you trust as soon as possible to get the support you need.